 A framework has been developed to encourage character-based citizenship education to be implemented in district schools.
 This framework will establish common language and expectations across the district regarding character traits fundamental to productive, engaging citizenship.
 The framework provides a district perspective of character education.
-In addition, a staff development program that could enable all district staff to integrate aspects of character education into their day-to-day teaching will be developed.
+In addition, a staff development program that could enable all district staff to integrate aspects of character education into their day-to-day teaching will continue to be provided.